 Many of the pages in Worldcat Identities are for corporate authors, Ohio State University, for example.

-It is interesting in these cases to see what the most widely held items about the institution in question are.
+It is interesting in these cases to see what the most widely held works about the institution in question are.
 Here are some examples from universities …..

-So, the list of most widely held items about Ohio State University, maybe not unsurprisingly, has a strong football flavor.
+So, the list of most widely held works about Ohio State University, maybe not unsurprisingly, has a strong football flavor.
 Quite a few universities have strong sporting coverage: see Indiana University, Bloomington, for example, or UCLA.

 This prompted me to go looking for Inspector Morse in the University of Oxford page, but did not find him.
 The two books by John Bayley about his wife Iris Murdoch feature in the top four, as does a novel by Alan Hollinghurst, The line of beauty.